2023 Solar Incentives Guide for Peters, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to mitigate the cost of installing solar panels on your home.
-These financial incentives are intended to encourage more people to switch their home over to renewable energy.
-The incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are handled by the federal government, some by the state of Pennsylvania and some by your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are designed to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
+The incentives may include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are given by the federal government, some by the state of Pennsylvania and some by your utility company, county or municipality.
+Types of solar incentives might include:

-- Rebates: Rebates, or cash back after a purchase, are normally applied before any solar tax credits are calculated.
-These rebates might be offered by your local utility company, by your county or by your state.
+- Rebates: Rebates, or cash back after a purchase, are typically given prior to any solar tax credits being calculated.
+Solar rebates can be provided by your local utility company, by your county or by your state.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.
+When you think about solar incentives, you likely think of federal incentives first.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Peters solar panel installers.
+Click here to learn more about the new Inflation Reduction Act.
+To best understand how the new Clean Energy Credit will apply to you, talk to your local Peters solar installers.

 State & Local Solar Incentives

-Not all solar incentives are federal; rebates, tax credits and more might also be offered at the state and local level.
+Some solar incentives are often also provided at the state and local level.
+Like with federal incentives, these could include tax credits, rebates and more.
 These incentives — which may be handled by the state of Pennsylvania, or by your county or municipality — may be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Peters

-Solar energy use nationwide has gone up tremendously in the past 15 years, in part thanks to the increase in availability of solar incentives.
-You can obtain these incentives from the Pennsylvania government, the federal government or your local utility company.
-Contact your local solar panel installer today to find out more information and to save the most money possible on a solar system for your Peters home.
+Nationwide solar energy use has gone up tremendously in the last 15 years, in part thanks to the proliferation of solar incentives.
+You can obtain these incentives from the federal government, the Pennsylvania government or your local utility company.
+If you're prepared to make the change to solar energy, reaching out to your local Peters solar panel installation expert is an excellent place to start.

 EcoWatch's Peters, PA Solar Incentives FAQs